kriszentner/docker-chef-backup-restore/README.md

 # The Restore

+We can use the same container to restore the chef server.

+## Chef Server Installation
+You'll need to provision a server and install chef-server on it as documented [here](https://docs.chef.io/install_server.html).
+1. Download the package from https://downloads.chef.io/chef-server/.
+2. Run `sudo dpkg -i /tmp/chef-server-core-<version>.deb`
+3. Run `sudo chef-server-ctl reconfigure`

+At this point you'll have a server ready for a restore.

+## Running the Restore

 **If you plan on reusing the fqdn and certificates from your old server** In the `/etc/opscode/chef-server.rb` file you'll want to ensure you have the following specified (with values filled in as appropriate):
 ```ruby